Son of the Pink Panther: Plot

 Hans decides to move his safe house to Lugash and sends his men to kill Jacques by placing him in a van and rolling it down a steep road off a cliff.
 However, Jacques manages to escape.
-Seeking help, Jacques travels to Paris to look up Clouseau's old friends and meets his late father's former manservant Cato Fong who directs him to Inspector Clouseau's former costumer Professor Auguste Balls.
-The Professor makes new disguises for them to travel to Lugash and rescue Princess Yasmin.
+Seeking help, Jacques travels to Paris to look up Clouseau's old friends and meets Closeau's former manservant Cato Fong who directs him to Clouseau's former costumer Professor Auguste Balls.
+Balls makes new disguises for them to travel to Lugash and rescue Yasmin.
 Jacques and Cato fly to Lugash.
 At a local restaurant, they meet a government agent who reveals the location of Hans' new hideout, a castle located outside the Lugash capital city.

-Aided by the Lugash Army and Cato, Jacques enters the castle, defeats the terrorists and rescues Princess Yasmin.
+Aided by the Lugash Army and Cato, Jacques enters the castle, defeats the terrorists and rescues Yasmin.

 In France, Jacques is promoted to detective and transfers to Paris' metro police force as an Inspector.
-He attends the wedding of Maria and Dreyfus who have gotten engaged during their time together in the hospital.
-During the reception, Maria tells Dreyfus that she in fact had twins from her one-time tryst with Inspector Clouseau.
-To Dreyfus' shock, Jacques's twin sister Jacqueline appears there and turns out to be just a clumsy and dim-witted as her brother.
+He attends the wedding of Maria and Dreyfus, who have gotten engaged during their time together in the hospital.
+During the reception, Maria tells Dreyfus that she in fact had twins from her one-time tryst with Clouseau.
+To Dreyfus' shock, Jacques' twin sister Jacqueline appears there and turns out to be just a clumsy and dim-witted as her brother.

-At a ceremony in Lugash, King Haroak and Princess Yasmin award Inspector Clouseau Jr. with a special medal for his heroic rescue.
-The event is attended by Maria, Dreyfus, Cato, Prof. Balls and Jacqueline.
+At a ceremony in Lugash, Haroak and Yasmin award Jacques with a special medal for his heroic rescue.
+The event is attended by Maria, Dreyfus, Cato, Balls and Jacqueline.
 However, his clumsy antics disrupt the proceedings.
 The film ends with Jacques saying, "That felt good!" before it freeze frames.
 The animated Pink Panther walks across the screen, when the cartoon Jacques suddenly cuts away his own head and it drops onto the Panther’s foot, enraging him and chases him into fading blackness.